epixieme/codesample/README.md

 I have designed the application to closely match the existing Figma prototype, ensuring a seamless user experience and visual consistency.

+## Sidenote
+The sample does not include a burger menu for mobile as I did not want to submit more code than necessary.

 ## Takeaways

 To improve the code I would use TDD to unit test this application using a framework like Vitetest and end-to-end test with a tool like Cypress.